Popricani

 Popricani is a commune in Iași County, Western Moldavia, Romania, part of the Iași metropolitan area.
-It is composed of nine villages: Cârlig, Cotu Morii, Cuza Vodă, Moimești, Popricani, Rediu Mitropoliei, Țipilești, Vânători and Vulturi.
+It is composed of nine villages: Cârlig, Cotu Morii, Cuza Vodă, Moimești, Popricani, Rediu Mitropoliei, Țipilești, Vânători, and Vulturi.

+The commune is located in the east-central part of the county, 16.5 km north of the county seat, Iași.
+It is crossed by the national road DN24C, which starts in Iași and goes up along the Prut River valley towards the border crossing with Moldova at Lipcani.